Battle of Tarentum (212 BC): Hannibal's assault

+Hannibal had picked 8,000 infantry and 2,000 cavalry as a strike force to take the city.
+He marched them to Tarentum stealthily.
+Philemenus then led 1,000 Libyan soldiers from Hannibal's strike force towards a gate he habitually used for hunting trips, whilst Hannibal himself marched the rest of the infantry towards the Temenid Gate.
+Hannibal kept the 2,000 cavalry in reserve to exploit their success or cover their retreat.
+When Philomenus and his fellow conspirators were admitted into the city, they surprised the guards, killed them and opened the gate.
+The Libyans entered the city and fought their way towards the Forum.
+Meanwhile another group of conspirators had killed the guards at the Temenid Gate and admitted Hannibal's force into the city.
+They marched on the Forum and secured it.
+From there Hannibal dispatched detachments to take strategic points in the city.

 Marcus Livius, the governor general of the city, was a good soldier but is said to be a man of indolent and luxurious habits.
 On the night appointed by Hannibal for the attack he was feasting with friends and retired to rest, heavy with food and wine.
 In the middle of the night he was awakened when the conspirators blew the alarm on some Roman trumpets and found Hannibal and 10,000 of his soldiers already within the city.
 Many of the Roman soldiers were asleep or drunk and were cut down by the Carthaginians as they stumbled out into the streets.
 Hannibal kept control of his troops to the extent that there was no general looting.
 Committed to respecting Tarentine freedom, Hannibal asked the Tarentines to mark houses where Tarentines lived.
 Only those houses not so marked and thus belonging to Romans were looted.
-Marcus Livius managed to bring his surviving troops to the citadel where they held off the Carthaginians for the duration of the war.
-However, the city was lost.
+Marcus Livius and his surviving troops managed to hold onto the citadel where they held off the Carthaginians for the duration of the war.
+The city, however, was lost.

+The Romans responded by sending the entire garrison of Metapontum to reinforce the defenders of citadel of Tarentum, shipping them there by sea.
+This, however, prompted the defection of Metapontum.
+Hannibal tried to take the citadel of Tarentum by direct assault, but this failed.
+He then showed the Tarentines how to drag their galleys from the harbour and down one of the main streets to get them to the open sea, allowing them to blockade the citadel by sea.

 All the Greek towns in Southern Italy with the exception of Rhegium were now under Hannibal's control.